eda-ricercatore/haskell-sandbox/README.md

+Use functions from families of functions, such as `map`, `filter`, and `fold`, to perform operations over a set/range of values.
++ "use map family of functions over a range of values to produce a new range of values"
++ "use filter family of functions over a range of values to produce a new subset of that range, with certain conditions fulfilled"
++ "use fold family of functions to aggregate something over that range"

 Reference:
 + Sebastian Mach, Answer to "What is the equivalent statement of a while loop in Haskell?",  Stack Exchange Inc., New York, NY, December 10, 2014.
-Available online from Stack Exchange Inc.: Stack Overflow: Questions at: https://stackoverflow.com/a/27404480/1531728; June 29, 2021 was the last access date.
+Available online from Stack Exchange Inc.: Stack Overflow: Questions at: https://stackoverflow.com/a/27404168/1531728; June 29, 2021 was the last access date.